Calcium Carbonate vs Calcium Citrate - What is the difference?

 Some supplements also combine Vitamin D and Magnesium in their formulas to promote better calcium absorption.
-Bluebonnet’s Liquid Calcium Magnesium Citrate Plus Vitamin D3 is one of the best calcium supplements that contains both vitamin D and magnesium and its liquid form makes it easily absorbable by our bodies.
+Holistic Way High Strength Calcium Magnesium Zinc is one of the best calcium supplements that contains both vitamin D and magnesium.

 Calcium is a much needed mineral in our bodies.
 The lack of it will bring about many health issues such as osteoporosis.
 Two main types of calcium supplements are calcium carbonate and calcium citrate.
 They differ from each other in terms of elemental calcium that they contain.
 Besides taking calcium supplements, it is also important to make sure that our bodies have sufficient Vitamin D and Magnesium as these nutrients play a big role in our bodies ability to absorb calcium.
 When choosing which calcium pill to take, do consider how much calcium from supplements that you need.
 It is always wise to check with your doctor before starting on any supplements.

 American Bone Health.
 2016 [online] Sodium and Bone Health.
 Available at: https://americanbonehealth.org/nutrition/sodium-and-bone-health/?highlight=salt [Accessed on 31 July 2020]